 Facebook icon.Twitter icon.Yotube icon.Instagram icon.

 The topics, ideas and truths we encounter may be difficult and provoke uncomfortable feelings.
-Having honest conversations about the impacts of colonialism and racism are not easy, but they are incredibly important.
+Having honest conversations about the impacts of colonialism and racism is not easy, but is incredibly important.

 As we read new books, we will be sharing our reflections on our website, as well as in our newsletters and through e-updates.
 We invite you to join us on this learning journey.

-Click the below links to read staff reflections on the following books:
+Click the below links to read staff reflections on the following readings:

 Five Little Indians by Michelle Good